 Many of our equine athletes have conditions such as Cushings disease, Metabolic Syndrome, or muscle diseases such as polysaccharide storage myopathy (EPSSM).
 Physical evaluation and blood tests can detect these diseases, which cause poor performance, allowing proper treatment and management.

 When used as part of a diagnostic evaluation, acupuncture can be an effective tool in determining the cause of lameness or poor performance.
 The interpretation of the ‘reactivity’ or sensitivity of specific acupuncture points can be used as an aid in the diagnosis and location of lameness and medical conditions.
-Certain reactive points can be diagnostic for foot, hock or sacroiliac problems.
+Certain reactive points can be diagnostic for foot, hock, sacroiliac problems or GI disorders.